 Once again, we want to believe that the awesome guys at Nutrafol have done a good job in providing a healthy and safe dosage of it although there’s no way for us to verify that since they’ve hidden everything in their proprietary blend formula.

+So, just how safe is this supplement?
 We believe that more long-term studies need to be done to assess the overall effects of taking this hair formula.

 However, so far, we have come across tons of people complaining of stomach cramps and mild pain after using Nutrafol and we think this particular ingredient might be to blame for that.